Contemporary Figurative Art > Read fascinating essays on Dutch painter Francien Krieg’s paintings of the aging female figure.

 Not Above My Couch

-BY FRANCIEN KRIEG
+FIGURATIVE ART BY FRANCIEN KRIEG

 From the moment I began painting aging women as a subject, I found I hit a nerve.
 Frequently overheard comments were shared with me, solicited and unsolicited: “You cannot paint grannies naked,” “that’s disrespectful,” or “that is not hanging above my couch” — which later became the title of an exhibition.

 These intense reactions only strengthened my resolve to go deeper into this subject, as such signals indicated that it was clearly taboo.
 What started from a need to paint tender skin gradually grew into a personal mission to represent older women.
-These reactions motivated me to go on, and the public became an integral part of my work.
+These reactions motivated me to go on, and the public became an integral part of my figurative art.

 A selection of events resulting from these comments: